10 Notable Facts About Harpy Eagles

 Harpy eagles exhibit monogamy.

 Many speculations have gone viral on social media platforms about these birds looking like humans in the form of birds.
 This could be true as harpy eagles exhibit monogamy, which is quite unusual among birds.
-They search for one partner to mate with and live for their lifetime.
+They search for one partner to mate with and remain together for life.
 As a result, you’d often see these majestic eagles flying in pairs, and they’d also usually cover a specified region together.
 This eagle also exhibits very close displays of affection, like chirping and rubbing beaks together.
-These expressions of love are supposed to strengthen and deepen the eagle couple’s relationship.
+These displays of affection are believed to strengthen and deepen the bond between the eagle pair.

 As long as they’re up, no prey escapes their sight below because they have excellent vision.